jpnielsen/klipper_config/ANET A8 Plus/README.md

-Klipper 3D configuration
+Klipper printer.cfg for modified ANET A8 Printer.

 This is a work in progress.

-Klipper printer.cfg for modified ANET A8 Printer.

 - Lerdge optical endstops on X,Y,Z and Z1
 - Printed mounts for optical endstops of own design.
 Not ready for sharing.